Coldcard/firmware/README.md

 - 32k of factory-set code that you cannot change
 - however, you can inspect what code is on your coldcard and compare to this.

+`hardware`

+- schematic and bill of materials for the Coldcard